-Latin 10.01
+Latin 10.01 (W, LIT)

-The Landscape of Latin Literature Fall 2023
+The Landscape of Latin Literature Fall 2025 @ the 11 with Jenny Lynn

-Though the Roman poetry and prose texts that we read today were written down in ancient times, those ancient copies are almost entirely lost; we only know these texts from later manuscripts and printed books.
+Though the Roman poetry and prose that we read today was written down in ancient times, those ancient copies are almost entirely lost; we only know these texts from later manuscripts and printed books.
 In this course, we'll learn what ancient letters and books looked like, how they were published, how those texts were copied and recopied over the centuries, and how modern editors cope with the variance and error that this process of textual transmission has introduced.